mars0i/masonclj/doc/general/ClojureMASONinteropTips.md

-ClojureMASONinteropTips.md
+Tips relevant to using MASON with Clojure
 ====
 Marshall Abrams

-Miscellaneous tips relevant to using MASON with Clojure.

 ## Sequences, etc.